analogdevicesinc/codefusion-studio/docs/user-guide/plugins/plugin-integration-overview.md

 Plugins define the configuration options available in the System Planner.
 These options are specified in two key sections of the plugin’s `.cfsplugin` file: `supportedSocs` and `properties`.

 **supportedSocs:** Declares which SoCs and boards the plugin supports.
-This data is managed by the [Catalog Manager](../workspaces/catalog-manager.md) and sourced from local JSON files in `${config:cfs.sdk.path}/Utils/cfsutil/dist/socs`.
-It provides the baseline hardware configuration used by the System Planner.
+SoC data models are distributed through the [Package Manager](../installation/package-manager/index.md), ensuring engineers always have access to the latest hardware data.
+These data models provide the baseline hardware configuration used by the System Planner.

 ```json
 "supportedSocs": [